 Prof. Moorthy's website is here.
 Prof. Moorthy has truly remarkable talents in problem-solving, which he has generously shared with our Math Circle.
 He also has noteworthy talents in other areas including the ability to recite 139 digits of pi while juggling three balls.
 You can watch videos of this impressive feat on-line.

 We have been fortunate to have several awesome co-advisors join us since then, including Dr. Bill Babbitt and Alexandra Schmidt.
 You can read more about them here and here.

 Is there a cost to joining AAMC?

 We are an all-volunteer organization and we do all we can to keep costs minimal.

-We do ask that AAMC friends and families contribute to a tax-deductible fund for incidental expenses that we maintain through an arrangement with the Local Programs Initiative of the Art of Problem Solving Foundation The suggested contribution is $10 per month.
-Contributions can be given to Mr. Babbitt, who coordinates recordkeeping and receipts with the Foundation.
+We do ask that AAMC friends and families contribute to a fund for pizza that we maintain.
+The suggested contribution is $10 per month.
+Contributions can be given to Mrs. Anita Devanandan, who coordinates recordkeeping.

 Where do AAMC members live?
 Can I arrange a carpool to weekly meetings or contests?

 Albany Area Math Circle brings together students from a wide variety of communities.

 Our membership changes from year to year, so you should check with our registrar, Mr. Babbitt, to locate other current members who live near you.

 Students and alumni have hailed from all over the Capital District including the following communities: